 Drain Technicians typically have very strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Drain Technician tend to value Support, Relationships, and Independence.
+Compared to most people, those working as a Drain Technician tend to value Relationships, Support, and Independence.

-Second, Drain Technicians moderately value Relationships.
+Most importantly, Drain Technicians moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Drain Technicians moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Drain Technicians must consistently demonstrate qualities such as dependability, attention to detail, and integrity.

 Below, you'll find a list of qualities typically required of Drain Technicians, ranked by importance:

 Working as a Drain Technician may require a high school diploma or GED certificate.